Nest4Less/api-docs/index.md

----
-layout: index
----

 ## Overview

 - This is a REST API based primarily on the JSON API standard (http://jsonapi.org/).
 - Authorization is similar to the Client ID / Client Secret strategy of OAuth 2.
 - All GET requests return collections.
   - List operations also include a meta key which contains, at the least, pagination information.
   - Show operations typically include more information about the requested resource than their equivalent representation in a list operation.
 -Pagination is implemented using the page query string parameter.